-You can also specify a callback function when invoking match method.
-The provided function will be called for every rule, no matter if matching or not.
+You can also specify a callback function when invoking the match method.
+By default, the provided function will be called for every rule, no matter if matching or not.
+You can choose when your callback function is called by setting the which_callbacks parameter to one of yara.CALLBACK_MATCHES, yara.CALLBACK_NON_MATCHES or yara.CALLBACK_ALL.
+The default is to use yara.CALLBACK_ALL.
 Your callback function should expect a single parameter of dictionary type, and should return CALLBACK_CONTINUE to proceed to the next rule or CALLBACK_ABORT to stop applying rules to your data.